 Drilling Continues To Intersect Dykes And Vein Swarms In Thailand

-Specialty metals explorer and developer Pan Asia Metals Limited (ASX: PAM) has obtained positive results form six more drill holes completed at the Reung Kiet lithium prospect in southwest Thailand.
+Specialty metals explorer and developer Pan Asia Metals Limited (ASX: PAM) has obtained positive results from six more drill holes completed at the Reung Kiet lithium prospect in southwest Thailand.

 Pan Asia Metals Managing Director, Paul Lock, said these new holes and the results from previously reported holes continue to support the geological model of extensive lithium mineralisation hosted in lepidolite rich pegmatite dykes and veins currently defined over a strike length of 1km, which remains open.